Locations:

 • Disgust.

-When you suppress these emotions over time, it can lead to resentment, which can have significant negative effects on your mental and physical health.
+When you suppress these emotions over time, it can lead to catastrophic thinking and resentment, which can have significant negative effects on your mental and physical health.

 “In the short-term, suppressing feelings may seem like a way of coping.
 However, in the long run, pushing down or ignoring emotions can be a slippery slope into mental health issues like PTSD, trauma, depression and anxiety,” warns Dr. Albers.